-Do you fear going to the dentist?
 You're not alone.
-Between 5% to 8% of Americans avoid dentists altogether due to fear, and approximately 20% struggle with anxiety that causes them to go only when absolutely necessary. (webMD)
+Between 5 percent and 8 percent of Americans avoid dentists due to fear, and approximately 20 percent struggle with such anxiety they go only when absolutely necessary.
+(WebMD)

 With conscious oral sedation, you take a pill approximately one hour before your procedure begins.
 You will usually receive local anesthesia to numb the site as well unless you're undergoing a procedure that doesn't normally require it.
 By the time Dr. Orcutt starts working, you will feel calm and relaxed.
 Whether you choose oral sedation for basic procedures such as having your teeth cleaned or only for advanced treatment, we are committed to making your dental experience comfortable and pain-free.